cosmos/cosmos-sdk/docs/run-node/run-node.md

       |- priv_validator_key.json    # TODO
 ```

 Before starting the chain, you need to populate the state with at least one account.
-To do so, first [create a new account](../keyring.md) named `my_validator` (or whatever name you chose in the previous step).
+To do so, first [create a new account in the keyring](./keyring.md#adding-keys-to-the-keyring) named `my_validator` (feel free to choose another name).

-Now that you have created a local account, go ahead and grant it `stake` tokens in your chain's genesis file.
+Now that you have created a local account, go ahead and grant it some `stake` tokens in your chain's genesis file.
 Doing so will also make sure your chain is aware of this account's existence:

 ```bash
 simd add-genesis-account $(simd keys show my_validator -a) 100000000stake --chain-id my-test-chain
 ```

+Note that the tokens in the SDK have the `{amount}{denom}` format.

 Now that your account has some tokens, you need to add a validator to your chain.
 Validators are special full-nodes that participate in the consensus process (implemented in the [underlying consensus engine](../intro/sdk-app-architecture.md#tendermint)) in order to add new blocks to the chain.
 Any account can declare its intention to become a validator operator, but only those with sufficient delegation get to enter the active set (for example, only the top 125 validator candidates with the most delegation get to be validators in the Cosmos Hub).
 For this guide, you will add your local node (created via the `init` command above) as a validator of your chain.
 Validators can be declared before a chain is first started via a special transaction included in the genesis file called a `gentx`: